Miami Medicare Fraud Lawyer

 Florida is home to many retirees who have moved to our sunny state from regions across the country.
 Many older adults in the Miami area rely on Medicare for medical treatments, in-home care, and nursing home facility care.
 These patients often pay for healthcare services through Medicare, which requires providers to submit a bill to the government.
 As a result, the Centers for Medicare and Medicaid Services (CMS) keeps a very close eye on Florida healthcare providers.
 In Florida, medical providers can include but are not limited to physicians, pharmacies, nursing homes and assisted-living facilities, and even medical supply companies.

 Indeed, the Miami Herald recently referred to the Miami area as a “Medicare fraud hot spot.”
 In other words, Miami prosecutors are familiar with Medicare fraud cases, and prosecutors have been cracking down on healthcare fraud in Florida.
-If you have been charged with Medicare fraud, it’s very important to discuss your case with a Miami Medicare fraud attorney.
+If you have been charged with Medicare fraud, it’s very important to discuss your case with a Miami Medicare fraud lawyer.
 These cases can be extremely complicated, and you’ll need experienced legal counsel on your side.

 Defining Medicare Fraud in Miami